-OPG is currently in the licensing process for building up to 4 new reactors at its Darlington site, in Clarington just east of Toronto [OPG, 2007].
-The Darlington site had been selected by the
+In 2009, OPG submitted an Environmental Impact Statement (EIS) and supporting documentation for building up to 4 new reactors at its Darlington site, in Clarington just east of Toronto [OPG, 2007].
+The Darlington site had been selected by the Government of Ontario to host the first two new-build reactors in the province, with an original reference in service date of

-Government of Ontario to host the first two new-build reactors in the province, with an original reference in service date of 2018.
-If the project goes ahead, the first unit is not likely to be inservice until the mid to late 2020s due to subsequent suspension of the procurement process.
-The Environmental Impact Statement (EIS), which was submitted in 2009, was based on the maximum physical capacity of the site to allow for possible future expansion.
-A Joint Panel Review concluded in 2011, including public hearings.
+2018.
+If the project goes ahead, the first unit is not likely to be in-service until the mid to late 2020s due to subsequent suspension of the procurement process.
+The EIS was based on the maximum physical capacity of the site to allow for possible future expansion.
+A Joint Panel Review was completed in 2011, including public hearings.
 In August 2011, the Joint Review Panel issued its report on the environmental assessment (EA) with a conclusion that "the project is not likely to cause significant adverse environmental effects, provided the mitigation measures proposed and commitments made by OPG during the review, and the Panel's recommendations are implemented" [JRP, 2011].
-A Site Preparation Licence was granted by the CNSC on August 17, 2012 [CNSC, 2012].
-In May 2014, a group of environmental organizations had the approval overturned in a court challenge [Federal Court of Canada, 2014].
+A Site Preparation Licence was granted by the CNSC on August 2012 [CNSC, 2012].
+In May 2014, a group of non-governmental organizations had the approval overturned in a court challenge [Federal Court of Canada, 2014].
 This ruling was subsequently overturned itself by a Federal Court of Appeal ruling in Sept 2015 which restored the original approval [Federal Court of Appeal, 2015].
 The procurement process is currently suspended.
 However, the Ontario Government has stated that new nuclear remains an option for the future [Ontario, 2013].